Nicola Belmonte: Siena

 On 23 June 2011, he returned to Siena for a second spell at the club.
 Bari and Siena made a pure player swap, which Belmonte (€1.25 million), Pedro Kamata (€500,000) and Filippo Carobbio (€500,00) moved to Siena outright, and Abdelkader Ghezzal moved to Bari outright (€2.25 million).

 On 10 August 2012, he was suspended for 6 months due to involvement in 2011 Italian football scandal; the ban later reduced to 4 months by Tribunale Nazionale di Arbitrato per lo Sport of CONI.

 Udinese

 On 17 June 2014, Belmonte was signed by Udinese Calcio on a free transfer.

 Catania

 On 8 January 2015, Belmonte was signed by Calcio Catania.

 Perugia

 On 27 July 2015, Belmonte was signed by Perugia.

 Robur Siena

 On 14 September 2018, he returned for the third time to Siena, signing a three-year contract.
 On 24 May 2019, he had to announce his retirement from playing due to persistent medical problems with his knee.

+Coaching career

+In the summer of 2024, Belmonte was hired as the new Under-19 coach of hometown club Cosenza.
+On 26 February 2025, following the dismissal of Massimiliano Alvini, Belmonte was promoted in charge of the first team together with Pierantonio Tortelli.
+As Belmonte did not own a valid UEFA Pro coaching license by the time of his promotion, he is officially appearing as an assistant to Tortelli.